How To Install a Home Security System the DIY Way

 Battery Backup Is Critical

 Some alarm systems come equipped with internal battery backup.
 But if you lose power, you also lose your modem and WiFi router, and that means you lose alerts from your home’s security system.
 Protect yourself by installing an uninterruptible power supply system (around $125) from any electronics store.
-Here are some helpful tips on surviving a power outage.

 The SimpliSafe Home Security System is One Option